 Star Trek: Voyager Season 7

 Not bad.
 Not good.
 Just kind of there.
 Vintage Voyager.

 Just no. Not even a young Tom Hardy could save this one.
 Stay away from this movie at all costs.
 It’s crass, shallow, and ineptly plotted.
 If it weren’t for the fact it has a kind of cool space battle, it would be almost as insulting as “These Are The Voyages.”
 End your Next Generation experience with First Contact.

 While technically not a film, it’s worth noting that Star Trek Online takes place in the original timeline and continues the story past the events of Star Trek: Nemesis and the reboot.

 Technically, the events of this film are in an alternate timeline that splintered off from events that take place after Star Trek: Nemesis.
 While there’s a ton of debate over the film, we think it’s a solid adventure film that was helped tremendously by J.J.
 Abrams’ talent as a director.

 The follow up to the 2009 reboot has the great acting and direction of the first film… but is weighed down by a messy script.
 You can skip it if you want.

 Star Trek Beyond

-Taking place two and a half years after Into Darkness and halfway through the crew’s five year mission.
+Beyond takes place two and a half years after Into Darkness and halfway through the crew’s five year mission.
 The crew of the Enterprise must contend with the dangers of the final frontier.